TECH500

 In the future, phone screens will be more flexible and brighter.
 They will have hidden cameras and sensors for a smooth look.

 If you’ve just bought a new phone and don’t know what to do with your old phone, then here’s your answer.
-Sell old mobile to Cashify and get the best price for it.
+Sell your old mobile to Cashify and get the best price for it.
 If you are planning to buy a new phone, check out Cashify’s refurbished mobile phones.
-You can get your favourite phone at almost half price with six-month warranty, 15 days refund and free delivery.
+You can get your favourite phone at almost half price with a six-month warranty, 15-day refund, and free delivery.

 Comments